mangalam-research/salve/README.rst

 Original Code
 -------------

-Code completely original to salve is released under the Mozilla Public License version 2.0.
+Code completely original to salve is released under the `Mozilla Public License version 2.0 <http://www.mozilla.org/MPL/2.0/>`_.
 Copyright Mangalam Research Center for Buddhist Languages, Berkeley, CA.

 RNG Simplification Code
 -----------------------

-The rng simplification transformation files are adapted from `Nicolas Debeissat's code
+The RNG simplification transformation files are adapted from `Nicolas Debeissat's code
 <https://code.google.com/p/jsrelaxngvalidator/>`_.
 They are covered by
 the `CeCILL license <http://www.cecill.info>`_.
 Some bugs have been